sidmalani/terraform-apigw-lambda-with-github-pipelines/README.md

 - API GW and Lambda Proxy integration.
 - API is a module with lambda so additional APIs can be created easily.
 - NAT gateway with spot instances.
 If you have NAT already you can remove it from the code.
-- Support for nested APIs will be added soon.

 ## Create a terraform workspace and set the following variables.